PATRIC3/p3_docs/docroot/user_guides/workspaces/private_genomes.md

 ![MyGenome Folder](../images/mygenomes_folder.png)

-Once created, the new genome can be accessed by couble-clicking the MyGenomes (or other chosen) folder, which will display a list of the private genomes stored there.
+Once the genome annotation has completed, the results can be accessed by double-clicking the MyGenomes (or other chosen) folder, which will display a list of the job results.
+Double clicking the

 ![Private Genome](../images/private_genome.png)